-It is true counterfeit degrees, available to purchase online, are growing in availability from fake online Universities.
-This is 100% not the case at the University of Essex Online, however!
-Students must take part in discussion forums, regular lectures, assignment deadlines and direct reading, this all ensures that you are made to earn your degree.
+It is true that counterfeit degrees, available to purchase online, are growing in availability from fake online universities.
+This is 100% not the case at University of Essex Online, however!
+Students must take part in discussion forums, regular lectures, assignment deadlines and direct reading, which ensures that really do earn your degree.

 We also have a stringent quality assurance process and are registered in the approved category for the Office for Students (OfS), the independent regulator of higher education in England.
-All of which ensures that come graduation day you can be proud of your achievement when collecting your degree.
+All of this ensures that, come graduation day, you can be proud of your achievement when receiving your degree.

 4. “Online degrees are viewed less favourably by employers than the campus-based alternative.”

-5. “You won’t be invited to attend a graduation ceremony.”
+5. “You won’t get to attend a graduation ceremony.”

-All our online students are invited to attend their own graduation ceremony at the University of Essex, Colchester Campus.
-This is a really great way of celebrating your achievement with family, friends and other course graduates.
-This is the pinnacle for many of our students who are welcomed from across the world to receive their University of Essex Online Certificate.
-There is also no mention of online on your certificate!
+On completion of their degree, all our online students are invited to attend graduation at the University of Essex Colchester campus.
+This is a fantastic way of celebrating your achievement with family, friends and your fellow graduates.
+This is the pinnacle for many of our students, who are welcomed from across the world to receive their University of Essex Online certificate.

 Find out what to expect from a University of Essex Online graduation day by reading our recent blog about it.